Our #GetOnARoll campaign

 How M&S kicked this campaign into action

-We're delighted to have partnered with leading British retailer Marks and Spencer to raise awareness of the disease and its symptoms among the store's 30 million customers.
-The partnership will see the charity's logo and symptoms infographic on packs across M&S' entire loo roll range from September.
-Customers will be able to scan a QR code taking them through to the Bowel Cancer UK website to find out more.
-M&S is also introducing new signage about bowel cancer symptoms in-store and across support centre toilets from next month.
+We’re delighted to be partnering with leading British retailer Marks and Spencer to raise awareness of bowel cancer and its symptoms among the store's 30 million customers.
+In September 2022, packs across M&S' entire loo roll range with information on the signs and symptoms of bowel cancer, our logo and key infographics began to appear in store.
+Customers are able to scan a QR code on the packaging, which takes them through to our website to learn more about bowel cancer.
+M&S also introduced new signage about bowel cancer symptoms in-store and across support centre toilets.

 The idea originated from M&S employee Cara Hoofe, a supporter of ours who was diagnosed with bowel cancer in 2016.
 She submitted the idea via the retailer's CEO suggestion scheme, Straight to Stuart.
-Stuart Machin, CEO at M&S, has asked all retailers to join them.
-The more people we reach, the more lives we can potentially save.
+Stuart Machin, CEO at M&S, asked all retailers to join them.

 M&S employee and Bowel Cancer UK supporter Cara Hoofe